 - You may lose security clearance.

-Contact a Domestic Violence Attorney in Barberton today to understand the penalties you are facing and to find out what we can do for you.
+Contact a Domestic Violence Defense Lawyer in Barberton today to understand the penalties you are facing and to find out what we can do for you.

 Temporary Protection Order

 Just being charged with a Barberton domestic violence will result in the issuance of a temporary protection order ("TPO").
 A temporary protection order can restrict:

 A temporary protection order is often a condition of bond in the criminal case.
 Frequently, the alleged victim files for a civil protection order ("CPO").
 Our Domestic Violence Lawyers will also defend your interests at the civil protection order hearing.
 A TPO automatically terminates at the conclusion of the criminal case.
 A civil protection order can be in place for up to 5 years.

 Similar to all areas of the law, Ohio’s domestic violence laws use some special definitions.
 For Example: